Phase two (May to June 2025)

 The draft Melbourne Heritage Strategy: Stories of People and Place (draft Heritage Strategy) has been informed by the feedback received on the Discussion Paper.

-The engagement process has helped reveal the connections between our work and that of others.
+The first round of consultation has helped reveal the connections between our work and that of others.
 It has helped us understand people’s views and how this work may affect their lives.
 It has been an opportunity to think about the role of heritage in pressing issues such as the climate and biodiversity emergency.

 The feedback has shaped our thinking and influenced the draft Heritage Strategy.
 We recognise that people have different views on heritage and have taken the time to reflect deeply on what we have heard.
 We have reshaped the priorities, weaving the initial focus on innovative heritage planning and processes into each of the other priorities.
 We added a new priority relating to stewardship and day-to-day care of heritage.
 Key points from the consultation have been incorporated into the opportunities and challenges section of each priority within the draft Heritage Strategy and will inform our potential action areas.